food & drink · music & nightlife ·

 Bordel

-Absolutely don’t miss their famous punch, served in true Prohibition-style in Royal Albert tea sets.
+Absolutely don’t miss the famous punch, served in true Prohibition-style Royal Albert tea sets.
 As the old saying goes: where there’s punch, there’s always a party!

-How to find it: Open the unmarked door next to Black Bull and head up the red stairwell.
+How to get in: Open the unmarked door next to Black Bull and head up the red stairwell.

 Where: 1721 W Division St, Chicago, IL